apigeekdemos/apijam/Labs/Informatica/Lab 1 Use Informatica Extension to retrieve Salesforce Leads/README.md

 # Pre-requisites

+* Complete the steps outlined in *Setting up your Informatica Cloud Organization*
 * Admin credentials to the Informatica Integration Cloud - Application Integration
     * Please get IIC login credentials from Instructor.
 * Apigee Edge account and Organization provisioned on Apigee Cloud
 * Org Admin credentials to the above Apigee Edge Organization
 * [REST Client](https://apigee-rest-client.appspot.com/) on a browser window., or Postman

 # Instructions